How to Meal Prep (Beginner's Guide)

 How to meal prep for weight loss

-• Prioritize protein: Include lean protein sources like chicken, tofu, legumes, and fish to help you feel full and support muscle retention.
+• Prioritize protein: Include lean protein sources such as chicken, fish, eggs, tofu, Greek yogurt, and legumes to help support muscle maintenance and keep you feeling satisfied.

-• Limit processed foods: By prepping meals at home, you control the ingredients and can avoid added sugars, salts, and unhealthy fats.
+• Limit highly processed foods: Preparing meals at home gives you greater control over ingredients, added sugars, sodium, and fats.

 small lunch box with breakfast egg muffins and fruits